Frequently asked questions

 In August 2020, UKRI announced that international students will be eligible for all UKRI-funded postgraduate studentships from the start of the 2021/22 academic year.

 UKRI limits the proportion of international students appointed each year through individual doctoral training programmes to a maximum of 30 percent of the total.
-All students will receive a full award, to include a stipend and fees at the home level.
+All students will receive a full award, to include a stipend and all fees.

 Are there any fully-funded scholarships for international applicants?

 Up to 30 percent of each new cohort’s students may be international.
-However, the funding available only covers the home portion of the international fees.
+All fees are paid.

 Would I be able to self-fund the entire cost of a studentship on the programme?